-ERM would like to highlight the following limitations with regard to this ESIA document:
+ERM would like to highlight the following limitations with regard to this ESIA document

-- Project planning for proposed transmission line has been undertaken by Tata Consulting Engineer (hereinafter referred to as "Design Consultant") based on desktop studies and a Detailed Project Report has been developed based on the same.
-Detailed field survey of the project components like tower footing and the RoW is currently being undertaken by the Design Consultant.
+- Project planning for proposed transmission line has been undertaken by Tata Consulting Engineer (Hereinafter referred to as "Design Consultant") based on desktop studies and a Detailed Project Report has been developed based on the same.
 The present draft of the ESIA therefore considers the project configuration as has been outlined in Design Consultant's Report and impacts for the same has been accordingly assessed.